edgedb/edgedb/docs/reference/connection.rst

 **Instance name**
   All local instances (instances created on your local machine using the CLI) are associated with a name.
-The name is all you need to connect; under the hood, the CLI stores the instance credentials (username, password, etc) on your file system in the EdgeDB config directory.
-The CLI and client libraries look up these credentials to connect.
-(Run the ``edgedb info`` command to see where credentials are stored on your machine.)
+This name is that's needed to connect; under the hood, the CLI stores the instance credentials (username, password, etc) on your file system in the EdgeDB :ref:`config directory
+  <ref_cli_edgedb_paths>`.
+The CLI and client libraries look up these
+  credentials to connect.

   You can also assign names to remote instances using :ref:`edgedb instance link <ref_cli_edgedb_instance_link>`.
 The CLI will save the credentials